boramkim0514/boramkim0514/README.md

 - 👋 Hi, I’m @boramkim0514
 - 👀 I’m interested in baking, climbing, running, drawing
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate on machine learning, deep learning, and data visualization
 - 📫 How to reach me boramkim0514@naver.com
 <!---
 boramkim0514/boramkim0514 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.